cityofaustin/accd-ops.austinconventioncenter.com/collections/_security/event_security.md

 ### Liquid, Gas, and Electric Fueled Vehicles/Boats/RV’s and Equipment for Display

 In accordance with 2015 International Fire Code Section 314.4, all vehicles, boats, RV’s, and equipment which generate power by the use of a liquid, gas, or electricity must be inspected prior to entering the facility.
-Please refer to the “Requirements for Fueled Display Vehicles/Boats/RV’s, and Equipment” located on the following hyperlink.
-[Vehicle Requirements](https://ops.austinconventioncenter.com/fire_department_regulations/vehicles)
+Please refer to the “Requirements for Fueled Display Vehicles/Boats/RV’s, and Equipment” located on the following hyperlink: [Vehicle Requirements](https://ops.austinconventioncenter.com/fire_department_regulations/vehicles).